johanberntsson/ozmoo/documentation/manual/manual.md

 # Colours

 Ozmoo lets you pick two different colour schemes for your game.
 We refer to these two colour schemes as normal mode and darkmode.
 The idea is that you may want lighter text on a dark background when playing at night, while dark text on a light background has proven to be easier to read, in well-lit conditions.
 Ozmoo will always start in normal mode, and the player can switch between normal mode and darkmode using the F1 key.
 When switching modes, Ozmoo will change the colour of all onscreen text which has the default foreground colour *or* which has the same colour as the background colour in the mode it's switching to and thus would otherwise become invisible.

+## A word of caution

+The C64 has severe problems showing certain colours next to each other, e.g. brown text on blue background is typically impossible to read.
+As a rule of thumb, when two colours are to be next to each other on screen, make sure one of them is black or white, and the other has a reasonable high contrast to the first colour.
+E.g. Blue text on white background is fine, as is black text on light green background.

 ## Colour switches